 3. Book your accommodation beforehand

-Kruger National Park is huge, it’s actually as big as the Netherlands, so you need to plan accordingly.
-On their website you can see the different camps and which animals can you see around these camps.
+On the park’s website you can see the different camps and which animals can you spot around these camps.

-4. Consider the time
+4. Consider the time and driving distances

 5. Enjoy the Big 5!